camunda/camunda-docs-static/get-started/content/cmmn11/instantiate-test.md

 A Process Application is an ordinary Java Web Application and is deployed in exactly the same way.

 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.
-This will generate a WAR file named `loan-approval-cmmn-0.1.0-SNAPSHOT.war` In the `target/` folder of your Maven project.
+This will generate a WAR file named `loan-approval-cmmn-0.1.0-SNAPSHOT.war` in the `target/` folder of your Maven project.

 {{< note title="Hint" class="info" >}}
-If the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in eclipse.
+If the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in Eclipse.
 {{< /note >}}

 # Deploy to Apache Tomcat

-In order to deploy the process application, copy-paste the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` from your Maven project to the `$CAMUNDA_HOME/server/apache-tomcat/webapps` folder.
+To deploy the process application, copy-paste the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` from your Maven project to the `$CAMUNDA_HOME/server/apache-tomcat/webapps` folder.

 Check the log file of the Apache Tomcat server.
 If you see the following log message, the deployment was successful: